 At minimum, perimeter sediment control shall be installed on the down slope side of the stockpile prior to its creation.
-Use perimeter control practice standards such as; SILT FENCE 920
+Use perimeter control Practice Standard SILT FENCE 920.

 Perimeter protection shall be placed a minimum of 8 feet from the toe of the stockpile slope.